MinJ33/MinJ33.github.io/_posts/Module1_quiz_reviews.md

 - False

 > As a UX designer your role is to provide design skills to the team in order to achieve the sprint objective.
 As a new team member, you will be assigned tasks and asked to give your feedback on how you will implement, and when it can be counted on to be completed.

+### Test your knowledge on UX research methods

+1. Which research method is best suited for the following scenario?

+Team Donut is developing an app that allows users to navigate grocery stores and find in-stock items with ease.
+The demographic of users who use similar applications on the market will influence how Team Donut approaches the app’s interface design.
+Team Donut would like a large sample size of data.
+- Surveys

+> A survey is an activity where many people are asked the same questions in order to understand what most people think about a product.
+They allow a team to assess from a larger sample size and gather insight quickly.
+It’s typically less expensive and less time-consuming than a few other methods, including interviews.